emilygv/emilyvernon.com/_casestudies/postup.md

 subtitle: PostUp app
 category: Travel
 image: /assets/images/casestudies/postup/postup_hero_image.png
-overview: "**Provide immediate access to information specific to remote working in out-of-home spaces.** The suggested places nearby help users find a place quickly, while **location profiles are built with real-time, peer-to-peer and profile-driven data.** The friendly interface and review possibility builds community."
+overview: "**PostUp provides immediate access to information specific to remote working in out-of-home spaces.** The suggested places nearby help users find a place quickly, while **location profiles are built with real-time, peer-to-peer and profile-driven data.
+I completed this project as a solo Google Ventures design sprint.**"
 challange: "**Freelancers and remote workers want to find great coffee shops, free spaces and public spaces to work from.** There is a possibility that the chosen location will not have what they need, or the staff are lukewarm to remote workers. **Currently, they are frustrated by the time spent looking for places to work.**"
 responsibilities: [Design Sprint Moderation, Brand Strategy, Experience Strategy, Customer Experience, UX Research, UX Testing, UX Design, UI Design]
 ---